jaclyncore/MA-Registrants/README.md

 # MA-Registrants
-A list of all merchant acceleration registrants that have a merchant ID
+Here's a list of everyone that registered for merchant acceleration through school keep.
+We want to verify which contacts on this list are Plus merchants.
+Can you cross reference these emails with the emails in the warehouse and then highlight any emails that are connect to merchants?